JohnCoene/javascript-for-r/_book/1-02-basics.md

 </html>
 ```

-In shiny we write the UI in R and not in HTML (though this is also supported).
-Given the resemblance between the names of HTML tags and shiny UI functions, it is pretty straightforward, the html page above would look something like the shiny `ui` below.
+In Shiny we write the UI in R and not in HTML (though this is also supported).
+Given the resemblance between the names of HTML tags and Shiny UI functions, it is pretty straightforward; the html page above would look something like the Shiny `ui` below.

 ```r
 library(shiny)